nicolocarpignoli/jgatttool/README.md

 ## Examples

-WIP
+On the Example directory you can find a use case example for jgattool library.
+The system represent an IoT architecture with focus on the communication between a Gateway device and a Genuino101 device.
+To run the example you have to configure the connection strings and addressed of devices and mock components that are not uploaded - because they are private.
+The only aim of this example is to show a real use case of the library.

 ## Documentation

-The code is pretty much self-explained and it's basically a set of APIs and parsing methods.
+The code is pretty much self-explained and it's basically a set of APIs for convert and parse data.

 ## Contributing